AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-mlflow-data-pipelines.md

     return True
 ```

 The CI pipeline calls `validate_and_promote_model()` after each training run.
 If the model passes, it enters Staging for integration testing.
-Human approval then promotes it to Production—MLflow's stage transitions support this workflow directly.
+Human approval then promotes it to Production, MLflow's stage transitions support this workflow directly.

 ---